White vinegar is commonly used for cleaning purposes and as a versatile ingredient in cooking. Its acetic acid can also kill weeds.

 Type of Vinegar

 Standard white vinegar typically contains 4–7% acetic acid, while horticultural vinegar contains 20% acetic acid [1].
-Using horticultural vinegar on mature weeds that are harder to kill is best.
+Horticultural vinegar is generally a better choice for mature weeds that are harder to kill.

 When to Use

-Apply the solution before annual weeds like crabgrass go to seed.
+Apply the solution before annual weeds, such as crabgrass, go to seed.
 Success is easier with young plants than with older, mature ones.

 However, please note that it is non-selective.
 It will burn the leaves of any plant it touches, including your vegetables, fruit trees, grass, and flowers, so be careful when applying it.